-So, whether you’re meeting people at a networking event, business meeting, or professional conference, it’s important to know how to leave positive first impressions on the new people you meet.
+So, whether you’re meeting people at a networking event, business meeting, or professional conference, it’s important to know how to leave a good first impression on the new people you meet.

 Here are our top tips to help you come across as your best self when you first meet someone.